MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise.md

 Use the instructions in [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell#connect-with-the-azure-active-directory-powershell-for-graph-module) to connect to your Office 365 subscription with the Azure Active Directory PowerShell for Graph module from your computer.

-In the **Windows PowerShell Credential Request** dialog box, type the Office 365 global administrator name (example: jdoe@contosotoycompany.onmicrosoft.com) and password.
+In the **Windows PowerShell Credential Request** dialog box, type the global administrator name (example: jdoe@contosotoycompany.onmicrosoft.com) and password.

 Fill in your organization name (example: contosotoycompany), the two-character country code for your location, a common account password, and then run the following commands from the PowerShell prompt: